 Despite most current capacity for secondary production of cobalt, nickel and lithium being seen in China, there have been concerted efforts in the past few years to develop the industry in other parts of the world.
 Large-scale miners and processors are investing in the European and North American battery recycling industry, such as Glencore, which announced a partnership and USD 75 million investment into Canadian battery recycling company Li-Cycle, and SQM, which invested USD 9.4 million into a United Kingdom battery recycling firm.
-Companies working in the midstream battery value chain (e.g. cathode) are also positioning themselves as players in the battery recycling supply chain, with leading largest cathode producers BASF and Umicore investing in battery recycling start-ups that have emerged in these regions.
+Companies working in the midstream battery value chain (e.g. cathode) are also positioning themselves as players in the battery recycling supply chain, with leading largest cathode producers BASF and Umicore investing in battery recycling plants in Europe.
+There has also been a plethora of battery recycling start-ups that have emerged in these regions.
 Thus far, much of the ex-China growth has largely been focused on the dismantling and shredding stages of the battery recycling industry, whereas the material recovery process is largely at the pilot or demonstration stage.
 The growth in the industry has been supported not only by market developments and expected future supply pressures, but also by policy developments within these regions.